 - Windows Server 2016

-- Download the installation package and onboarding package
+Download the installation package (md4ws.msi) and onboarding package (WindowsDefenderATPOnboardingScript.cmd).

-For the new unified solution fewer requirements are needed in comparison with the legacy method.
-The following requirements are needed for correctly onboard Server 2012R2 – Server 2016 and enable the Defender AV agent.
+For the new unified solution, fewer requirements are needed in comparison with the legacy method.
+The following requirements are needed before installing the new Defender solution.

 Network

-Installation of the new Defender for Endpoint agent is quite easy.
-The md4ws.msi supports silent parameters.
+Installation of the new Defender for Endpoint agent is simple when the prerequisites are correctly in place. md4ws.msi supports additional parameters:

 Passive mode

-If there is a default non-Microsoft antivirus/antimalware solution available it is directly possible to enable the passive mode for the Microsoft Defender Antivirus components.
-For enabling passive mode use the following parameter:
+If there is a default non-Microsoft antivirus/antimalware solution available it is directly possible to enable the passive mode for the Microsoft Defender Antivirus components. using FORCEPASSIVEMODE=1

 - Path: